 Prerequisites: Elementary majors, Ed.
-25, 52, 77, 78, 85, 105 and 150a; Secondary majors, Ed.
+25, 77, 78, 85, 105, 150a and 214; Secondary majors, Ed.
 25, 77, 78, 85, methods and observation, 105, 216.
 Includes planning teaching, teaching under the direction of supervising teacher, evaluating teaching in conference with supervising teacher, improving teaching through repeated practice and re-evaluation, and participation in school and school-community activities.
+Students must take their methods and observation, Ed.
+150b,c, in the subject field or fields in which they do their student teaching.